-Business owners who own and operate businesses where they are constantly in custody of third party vehicles, such as towing companies, automobile repair shops and garages need only two policies to protect themselves against the risk of accidents: insurance and garage legal liability insurance.
-In this article, we discuss in depth what insurance policies are, what they cost, how they’re different from garage liability insurance and why they are necessary.
+Business owners who own and operate businesses where they are constantly in the custody of third-party vehicles, such as towing companies, automobile repair shops, and garages, need only two policies to protect themselves against the risk of accidents: insurance and garage keepers liability insurance.
+In this article, we discuss in depth what insurance policies are, what they cost, how they’re different from garage keepers liability insurance, and why they are necessary.

-Like we said, garage keepers insurance protect a customer’s vehicles from damage.
-Let’s consider a scenario where the business owner doesn’t have a garage keepers’ policy in place.
-In the case of any damage such as theft or vandalism, the owner would have to pay the concerned expenses from his own pocket.
+Like we said, garage keepers insurance protects a customer’s vehicles from damage.
+Let’s consider a scenario where the business owner doesn’t have a garage keepers policy in place.
+In case of any damage such as theft or vandalism, the owner would have to pay the concerned expenses from his own pocket.
 However, with a policy, such expenses would be covered.

-Thus, if you own or operate any of the following businesses, garage keepers legal liability coverage might be a necessity for you:
+Thus, if you own or operate any of the following businesses, garage keepers liability might be a necessity for you:

 - Auto repair shops

 - Oil change and lube shops

 - Service stations

 - Vehicle painting and pinstriping operators

 - Sites for emission testing